Yair-T/passwordtools/README.md

 # passwordtools.
 This Python package provides functions for generating and testing passwords.
-The password generator can create passwords of different lengths and complexity, and the password strength tester can assess the security of a password.
+The password generator can create passwords of different lengths, and the password strength tester can assess the security of a password.
 The password generator uses a random number generator to generate random passwords.
 The Password Strength Checker uses a variety of factors to assess password security, including password length, and password complexity.
 This package is an invaluable tool for anyone who needs to create or test passwords.

 ### Features.
 - Generates random passwords of a specified length.